florianberthier/Final-SQA-final-assignement/README.md

 ## Test Coverage Metric

 Test coverage is a measure used to determine the rate of source code executed when a test suite is run.
 In an attempt to limit bugs, tests should cover a large proportion of code.
 It can show which parts of your code are being exercised by tests, and which are not.
-Pour ce projet, la couverture de test est mesurée avec l'outil python **Coverage.py**.
+For this project, the test coverage is measured with the python tool **Coverage.py**.
 Let's start by seeing how this tool works:

 For installation, you will need the python [**pip**](https://pypi.org/project/pip/) package manager.
 I leave it to you to install it if you haven't already done so.